250 HR NATURE-BASED YTT

 $3800 + tax

-• Graduates of our program have a lifetime 10% off on all memberships, regular classes and special workshops at KIND Yoga.
+Graduates receive a lifetime 10% discount on all memberships, regular classes, and special workshops at KIND Yoga

 Ellen Reesor